anik-jha/portfolio/actual_contents/llm_components/llm_components_part2.md

 $$\text{attention\_weights} = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right)$$

-Now each row sums to 1—these are probability distributions over which tokens to attend to.
+Now each row sums to 1 - these are probability distributions over which tokens to attend to.

 5. **Weighted sum of values**: